jdisho/Papr/README.md

 ## ❤️ Contributing
 I intend for this project to be more as an educational resource, learn by open sourcing.

-I very open for feedback and contribution. 🤙
+I am very open for feedback and contribution. 🤙